 Your frequently asked questions

-We've given answers below to some of your questions around PIP.
+Getting your head around the benefits system can be confusing, so we've given answers below to some of your questions around PIP.

 Click each question to reveal the answer.